dzangolab/terraform-digitalocean-modules/tags/README.md

 # DigitalOcean tag module

 This module provisions multiple DigitalOcean tags.
+It excludes any pre-existing tags, in order to avoid duplicate tags.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements